joshuagryphon/plastid/docs/source/examples/gene_expression.rst

         in the corresponding genomic region and sample

  #.
 A :ref:`sample design table <examples-deseq-design-table>`
-    describing the properties of each sample
-    (e.g. if any are technical or biological replicates, or any treatments or conditions that differ between samples)
+    describing the properties of each sample (e.g. if any are technical or biological replicates, or any treatments or conditions that differ between samples)

  #.
 A :ref:`design equation <examples-deseq-equation>`, describing how
     the samples or treatments relate to one another

-From these, `DESeq`_ and `DESeq2`_ separately model intrinsic counting error (Poisson noise) as well as additional inter-replicate error resulting biological or experimental variability.
-From these error models, `DESeq`_ and `DESeq2`_ can detect significant differences in count numbers between non-replicate samples, accounting for different sequencing depth between samples.
+From these, `DESeq2`_ separately model intrinsic counting error (Poisson noise) as well as additional inter-replicate error resulting biological or experimental variability.
+From these error models, and `DESeq2`_ can detect significant differences in count numbers between non-replicate samples, accounting for different sequencing depth between samples.